 The Intern Program is open to United States residents 18 and over who are enrolled in part-time or full-time academic study.
 Applicants should demonstrate motivation in their work, an ability to work well in a group environment, and a strong desire to expand their knowledge of the ceramic medium.
 Some studio experience is strongly preferred for those seeking internships in the studio.

 Fall, winter and spring internships accept applications on a rolling basis, and the duration of the internship is open.
 Applications to summer internships must be postmarked by May 1st, and will last 1 or 2 months.

 To apply, email the following material in ONE PDF FILE no larger than 5MB to firstname.lastname@example.org:

 • 10 images labeled with descriptions (materials, size, date)

 • A letter of interest indicating the purpose for which the internship is requested.
 Tell about your background and your artistic ambitions.
 What do you hope to gain from an internship at Greenwich House Pottery?

 • A list of 2 professional or academic references with email addresses.

 For more information, contact us at 212-242-4106 or email@example.com

 Download internship program application information here.

-Greenwich House Pottery is hiring a Studio Technician.
-For job details and application instructions, download the Studio Technician Description and Application.
+Greenwich House Pottery is hiring the following positions: Studio Manager, Advanced Wheel Instructor, Student Liaison.
+For job details and application instructions, visit our recruitment page.